DavidBitner/rename-multiple-archives/README.md

 # rename-multiple-archives
- Code to rename multiple archives, giving some basic parameters
+ Code to rename multiple folders, giving some basic parameters